hyperledger/indy-hipe/text/please-duplex/README.md

 at this number and say, "I can't [hold a port open|cache a session|tie up a database cursor] that long", or "No way will I have a response ready that fast."
-Either decision could lead him to reject the request immediately, rather than attempting to honor it, only to have to fall back to async mode anyway.
+Either decision could lead him to reject the request immediately, rather than attempting to honor it, only to have to fall back to one-way, async mode anyway.

-If Bob *does* fall back to async mode, this means that he sends a "I'm working on it and will get back to you" response (over HTTP, that's `202 Accepted`), and then follows it up later with a true response.
+If Bob *does* fall back to one-way async mode, this means that he sends a "I'm working on it and will get back to you" response (over HTTP, that's `202 Accepted`), and then follows it up later with a true response.

 The `if_not` field tells how important it is to Alice that Bob honor this request, and its values map to the familiar log levels "info", "warn" and "error".
-When `if_not` is `info`, Alice is saying, "I'll cope with async just fine.
+When `if_not` is `info`, Alice is saying, "I'll cope with one-way async just fine.
 What you decide will not merit anything more than an info note in my logs."
 When `if_not` is `warn`, Alice is saying that async mode is suboptimal and may cause problems, but could still be okay for her.
 When `if_not` is `error`, Alice is saying that she can't cope with async mode at all; if Bob